The Lodge Audit Committee offsets the

 Description of item paid for (Grand Lodge dues, Bylaws printing, etc.)

-Interest brought forward (up-to-date) (if account is interest-bearing)
+Interest brought forward (up-to-date) (if

 Running balance of the account (which is recorded after each transaction)